 3. Soloists and duet/trios will perform in competitions and extra performances and will perform in a separate “showcase” at recital

 4. All special groups will be given separate practice times and are expected to attend all rehearsals.
-If extra rehearsals are called, they must be
+If extra rehearsals are called,

 To be considered for any of these special parts is a privilege and an honor, and you must treat the opportunity as such.

 Costume payments are the sole responsibility of the parents or guardian of team members.
 Costumes for competition routines usually cost anywhere from